markmbaum/emf/README.md

 #### Example `emf.subcalc` plots

-Contour plot of SubCalc magnetic field results and structures of interest using `emf.subcalc.plot_contours()`, where the contours are colored on a logarithmic scale using the "viridis" colormap:
+Contour plot of SUBCALC magnetic field results and structures of interest using `emf.subcalc.plot_contours()`, where the contours are colored on a logarithmic scale using the "viridis" colormap:
 ![plot_contours-1](docs/images/contour_plot_log.png)

-A heatmap or colormesh plot of the same SubCalc results again, using `emf.subcalc.plot_pcolormesh()`:
+A heatmap or colormesh plot of the same SUBCALC results again, using `emf.subcalc.plot_pcolormesh()`:
 ![plot_pcolormesh-1](docs/images/pcolormesh_plot.png)

 Another heatmap using results from the same model as above, but with only the